aijanai/vanilla-neural-commit-suggester/README.md

 Neural Commit Suggester
 =======================
+A machine translation system that translates git commit patches to diff messages.

-This is the implementation presented at FOSDEM 19 for [Neural commit message suggester: Proposing git commit messages with neural networks](https://fosdem.org/2019/schedule/event/ml_on_code_commit_message/).
+This is an evolution of an implementation presented at FOSDEM 19 for [Neural commit message suggester: Proposing git commit messages with neural networks](https://fosdem.org/2019/schedule/event/ml_on_code_commit_message/), originally based on Google Neural Machine Translation and achieving BLEU 37.6 on Jiang et al. 2017 dataset.

-It has been ported to Sockeye 2 and it's now based on the Transformer.
+It has been ported to Sockeye 2, it's now based on the Transformer and is over BLEU 40.

 Installation
 ------------